wormhole-foundation/wormhole-sdk-ts/DESIGN.md

 //...
 ```

-Provides methods to query API for VAAs and token details
+Provides methods to query an API for VAAs and token details
 ```ts
 // grab a vaa with identifier
 wh.getVaa(...)